dgaydukov/cert-spring5/files/spring5.md

 If `WebSocket` is not supported by browser we call fallback to SockJs.
 For client take a [sockjs](https://github.com/sockjs/sockjs-client#getting-started).
 For server add this `withSockJS()` to `registry.addHandler().`

 ###### Reactive WebFlux

-In java reactive api is 4 nested interfaces in `java.util.concurrent.Flow` class. `Publisher` produces data that it sends to a `Subscriber` per a `Subscription`.
+For java reactive api there are 4 nested interfaces in  `java.util.concurrent.Flow` class. `Publisher` produces data that it sends to a `Subscriber` per a `Subscription`.
+And `Processor` is both publisher & subscriber to create pipes.
 Since in java we have only interfaces of reactive, you should use either Reactor (spring use it) or RxJava Here is short example to compare Reactor with Java Stream/Optional
 ```java